Initiatives of The Coastal Trust

 Atlantic Striped Bass Initiative

 The migratory stock of Atlantic striped bass range from North Carolina up through Maine.
 They are popular sport fish that support a significant recreational economy in the Northeast and Mid-Atlantic.
 The precarious status of this fish stock has led to emergency action by state and federal regulators including the Atlantic States Marine Fisheries Commission.
-The juvenile population is dependent for nursery habitat on the tidal wetlands and seagrasses of the Albemarle Sound, Chesapeake Bay, and Delaware Bay.
-The Atlantic Striped Bass Initiative seeks to restore and protect wetlands and seagrasses in these locations and set aside coastal lands as corridors for future marsh migration.
+The juvenile population is dependent for its nursery habitat on the tidal wetlands and seagrasses of the Albemarle Sound, Chesapeake Bay, and Delaware Bay.

 Western Gulf Initiative